MobilityData/gtfs.org/docs/index.md

 ## What is High Quality GTFS?

 High quality GTFS is complete, accurate, and up-to-date.
 This means that it represents how services are currently operating and provides as much information as possible.
+For information on creating high quality data, see the [California Transit Data Guidelines](https://dot.ca.gov/cal-itp/california-transit-data-guidelines), the [GTFS Schedule Best Practices](https://gtfs.org/schedule/best-practices/) and the [GTFS Realtime Best Practices](https://gtfs.org/realtime/best-practices/).
+For evaluating the quality of a dataset, see [Validate](https://gtfs.org/schedule/validate/) page.

 ### Complete Data

 Quality GTFS includes important service details such as holiday and summer schedule changes, accurate stop locations, and names for routes and headsigns that match other rider-facing materials.
 Even if an agency works with a vendor to produce GTFS, it’s ultimately up to the agency to ensure that the information presented in print, on board, and online is consistent.

-For information on creating high quality data, see the [California Transit Data Guidelines](https://dot.ca.gov/cal-itp/california-transit-data-guidelines) and the [GTFS Best Practices](https://gtfs.org/schedule/best-practices/)
+### Accurate

+Accurate data is essential for providing transit riders with a reliable and user-friendly transportation experience.
+Errors in the data can block a portion or the totality of a dataset from being used.

 ### Up to Date